 In fact I suspect they were probably quite progressive for their time, despite their tendency to rhapsodise about stuffy aristocratic traditions and orders.
 The best films, to my mind, are full of excitement for the future; they examine new technology and new ways of thinking to create an impression of what the world may look like in years to come—an impression, it’s worth noting, that seldom resembles the world of today.
 Other films that I particularly enjoy in the series regard unusual trades or professions, such as bell making and nature preservation on the small island of Skomer.

 Look At Life is an aptly broad title.
 Rank really did set out to cover every aspect of 1950s and ’60s life, and the results are fascinating, charming and never dull.
 I understand why some people would find these films comforting; they depict an era that values tradition and progress, simultaneously.
-In some respects, the everything seems very old-fashioned, as if not much has really changed since the Victorian era: shots of London are grim and grotty; we see City gents ordering steaks in smokey Smithfield restaurants and mustachioed Italian with barrel organs.
+In some respects, everything seems very old-fashioned, as if not much has really changed since the Victorian era: shots of London are grim and grotty; we see City gents ordering steaks in smokey Smithfield restaurants and mustachioed Italian with barrel organs.
 On the other hand, the world depicted in Look At Life is not wildly unlike our own.
 As I mentioned above, few traditions featured in the films have disappeared completely—including those that, even by 1950s and ’60s standards, must have struck the population at large as horribly archaic.

 I often wonder what a contemporary Look At Life might be like.
 For me, the appeal of the series is its ability to shed light on the past, though it does so of course only in hindsight, since the objective of the series was always to examine the present.
 A Look At Life reboot, then, would have to reflect our age, the age of the internet and social media.
 It could work, though I suspect it would struggle to find an audience, given that nowadays anybody who wishes to can find out pretty much anything at any time.
 Things were different in the 1950s and ’60s.
 Back then, few people had travelled far, so films such as Look At Life must have been a revelation: for the first time a bloke in Barnsley, who had never left Yorkshire in his life, could get a fairly decent impression of life in India or Morocco or Brazil.

 Of course that bloke from Barnsley wouldn’t have had much say in the matter either way.
 Look At Life films were played before feature films at the cinema, so the public had to sit through them, though I cannot imagine many cinema-goers complaining.
-Watching a film, any film, was an exciting novelty in those days—not like now, when we are so spoilt for choice we can’t make up our minds what to watch.
+Watching a film, any film, was an exciting novelty in those days—unlike now, when we are so spoilt for choice we can’t make up our minds what to watch.
 We are living not simply in the age of the internet, but the apathetic age, too, where most people have much patience for slow moving factual films any more.
 All the same, for those who are so inclined, at least we can watch Look At Life and enjoy, if only for a few minutes, a different way of life.
 Just try not to forget this when you’re enjoying footage of Coventry city centre or the brand-new Hartcliffe flats in Bristol: different doesn’t necessarily mean better, even if the films make it seem that way.